A constellation is born: Approaching the Web3 platform economy

 At large, these practices of sharing attribution, holding in common, and distributing ownership showcase a brighter side of the web3 constellation, one that is usually outside of the volatile daily news cycle.
 In this light, we may see many new sustainable institutions flow from the web of value.

-openDemocracy is also experimenting with new value sharing options through our CommentX feature.
+openDemocracy is also experimenting with new value sharing options through our CommentX feature supported by Grant For The Web.
 The best comments under this article will be highlighted by the author/editor and can receive a share of micropayments made to the article by Coil users.
 We invite your comments!

 Get our weekly email